 Then it was time to eat.
 Mr. Lewis blessed the meal and we invited the guest of honor and elders to take their food first.
 Then we began to eat from the tables piled with goodies, as always.
 When we were finished eating, Lewis told stories for another half an hour.
 Then he had to jump in his rental car and zoom off to Eugene to tell stories to the central Oregon Indians!

-I was proud to see my girl eagerly anticipate the event for the last two weeks, and then attend with me, fully committed.
-Once there, Lewis recognized her willingness right away and pulled her twice onto the floor to participate.
+I was proud to see my kid eagerly anticipate the event for the last two weeks, and then attend with me, fully committed.
+Once there, Lewis recognized their willingness right away and pulled them twice onto the floor to participate.
 I am hoping to continue to gift some of our Indian heritage to my child.